marvin-hansen/goC8/README.md

 Notice, the problem in the Stack Overflow question was the blank in the graph name.
 A fix would be eliminating the blank by renaming the graph from "Friends visit" to "FriendsVisit" to adhere to the naming convention.

+### VPackError error: Expecting digit

+Error number 400 / 600

+This error means that the provided JSON doesn't conform to the standard.

+Use a JSON [validator](https://jsonformatter.curiousconcept.com/) and check for common issues:

+* Missing comma between array values
+* Comma after last attribute
+* Singe quote ' instead of double " quote

+Notice, the JSON unpacker is rather fragile so whatever "small fixes" the validator suggests, apply them otherwise the error persists.

 ## Author